UK Prime Minister Theresa May to seek early election

 Opposition parties said they would not block the move, sending Westminster into full-throttle election mode.

-The European Union said it would not affect the negotiations on Britain's departure.
+The European Union brushed off May's announcement, saying it would not affect the negotiations on Britain's departure.
 But May's decision means that Europe's three most powerful nations -- France, Germany and Britain -- will be convulsed by internal election campaigns as the clock ticks on the two-year deadline to complete Brexit negotiations.

 Key developments